codess-aus/GitHub-Workshop/06-Excercise/Readme.md

 Think of it like a level-up quest for:

-- ⌨️ Start a Codespace
+- 🚀 Start a Codespace – Launch your cloud dev zone
-- ⌨️ Push code to your repository from the codespace
+- 📤 Push code – Send your updates to the repo
-- ⌨️ Activity: Add a .devcontainer.json file to customize your codespace
+- 🛠️ Add .devcontainer.json – Customize your setup
-- ⌨️ Activity: Add customizations to the devcontainer file
+- 🎨 Add customizations – Make it your dev vibe
-- ⌨️ Activity: Execute code upon creation of the codespace
+- ⚡ Run code on creation – Auto-execute setup magic
-- ⌨️ Activity: Enable a dotfile for your codespace
+- 🧩 Enable a dotfile – Personalize your environment
-- ⌨️ Activity: Add a dotfile to your repository and run your codespace
+- 📁 Add dotfile to repo + run – Lock in your custom config

 ## 🚀 How to Start